NWQMC/wmadata-schema-core/README.md

 # wmadata\-schema\-core

 Liquibase scripts for creating the WMADATA database schema objects in a Postgres database.
-They are used for the GeoServer.
+They are used for the GeoServer located here: https://labs.waterdata.usgs.gov/geoserver/web/

 ## Docker
 Also included are Docker Compose scripts to create PostgreSQL and Liquibase containers for testing the scripts.